MileHacker Logo

 • Smaller establishments, specifically in local markets or remote areas, might prefer cash.

-• Currency exchange offices can be found but often feature less favorable rates than ATMs.
+• Currency exchange offices can be found although usually feature less favorable rates than ATMs.

 Budget Traveler